persteenolsen/pso-gatsby-blog-one/src/posts/2025-04-17-python-django-starter-one.md

   - mvc
 ---

-Python and Django Basic Starter Web App hosted at Vercel Cloud implementing DevOps by GitHub + Vercel
+Python and Django minimal Web App without Templates hosted at Vercel Cloud implementing DevOps by GitHub + Vercel

 <a href="https://django-starter-one.vercel.app/" target="_blank" title="Django Web App at Vercel">Try the demo...</a>

-A Django Web App without the Admin Backend configured saying Hello World from Vercel - secured by HTTPS
+A minimal Django Web App without any Templates and the Admin Backend configured saying Hello - secured by HTTPS

 CI / CD by VS Code + GitHub + Vercel Cloud